-The exception handling is set up at initialisation using 'sigaction' which is a facility built in to POSIX signals library for this purpose.
-The 'sigaction' assigns our exception handler to the handled signals.
-(See Figure 5).
 Note that we use a single exception handler routine for both signals.
 The different exception transitions of the UML-B model map to different condition branches within the handler.
 (Event-B does not support conditional execution within an event).

-The exception handler, shown in Figure 6, contains a switch case for each type of signal that is handled and each case contains conditional branches for the state(s) that the signal has a defined recovery.
+The exception handler, (see SBB example in Figure 6 on the facing page), contains a switch case for each type of signal that is handled and each case contains conditional branches for the state(s) that the signal has a defined recovery.
 The choice of recovery state can also be conditional for a particular signal source state combination and recovery may or may not require rolling back system variables.